ujr/dockers/althttpd/README.md

 [Althttpd][althttpd] is a webserver by Richard Hipp (author of SQLite and Fossil).
-It runs the sqlite.org website since 2004, is minimally simple, and ships as a single C source file ([local copy](./althttpd.c)).
+It runs the sqlite.org website since 2004, is maximally simple, and ships as a single C source file ([local copy](./althttpd.c)).

-[Fossil][fossil] is a distributed software configuration management software similar to Git, but ships as a single executable, and includes a wiki and a ticket system.
+[Fossil][fossil] is a distributed software configuration management (SCM) tool similar to Git, but ships as a single executable, and includes a wiki and a ticket system.

 [Alpine Linux][alpine] serves as the base system.